 To participate in telepsychology with me, you must:

-• Be a resident of and conferencing in the state of California, as my license as a clinical psychologist only covers me in California
+• Be a resident of and conferencing in the state of California, Idaho, or Hawaii, as my license as a clinical psychologist only covers me in those three states.

-• Be prepared to exchange private information via secure email (like signing and sending this Office policy & Informed Consent form and my Authorization for Release of Information Form)
+• Be prepared to exchange private information via secure email (like signing and sending this Office Policies & Consent for Treatment Form and my Authorization for Release of Information Form)

 • Be prepared to exchange private information (like medical history and personal information) via your telephone and/or screen device to my telephone and/or screen device for audio and/or video conferencing

 • Have access to and know how to operate your telephone and/or screen device for audio and/or video conferencing (I’ll send you a link to click with instructions prior to your first telepsychology session)